-Essentially, instead of arguing against the original stance, person B creates a “straw man”, which is easier to attack.
-This misrepresentation is a flaw in the premise of person B’s argument, and namely the fact that they are arguing against a distorted version of their opponent’s original argument.
+Essentially, instead of arguing against the original stance, person B creates a strawman, which is easier for them to attack.
+This means that there is a logical flaw with the premise of person B’s argument, and namely the fact that they are arguing against a distorted version of their opponent’s original argument.

 Example of a strawman argument

-Senator B uses a straw man argument, by misrepresenting Senator A’s stance on two key points:
+In this example, Senator B uses a strawman argument, by misrepresenting Senator A’s stance on two key points:

 - Senator B argues against everyone having access to marijuana, while Senator A argued in favor of patients having access to it.

-- Senator B argues against drugs in general, while Senator discussed only marijuana.
+- Senator B argues against drugs in general, while Senator discussed only medical marijuana.

-- Oversimplifying, generalizing or exaggerating the opponent’s argument, and then attacking the new, weaker version.
+- Oversimplifying, generalizing, or exaggerating an opponent’s argument, and then attacking the new, weaker version.

-- Focusing on one specific part of the opponent’s argument and ignoring everything else that they say (a technique known as cherry picking).
+- Focusing on one specific part of an opponent’s argument, while ignoring everything else that they say (a technique known as cherry picking).

-- Quoting parts of the original argument out of context in order to misrepresent them.
+- Quoting parts of an original argument out of context in order to misrepresent them.

 How to counter strawman arguments